 Peach tart, lemon thyme cream, honey ice cream

 When dessert first appeared in front of me I was slightly confused about why it included baby potatoes!
 However what looked like seasoned baby pots were in fact perfectly ripe and juicy peach slices.
 The shortbread at the bottom of the tart wasn’t too sweet and this was another balanced and delicious dish.

 Bōkan Bottomless Brunch

 As you can tell, we were very impressed with the bottomless brunch.
+We recommend this one for the incredible views alone!
 At almost fifty pounds per head it’s probably a special occasion type of meal, but although it’s a little on the pricey side for a brunch menu it’s excellent value for money.
 The views are some of the best in London and although the brunch menu changes regularly, you’re guaranteed an excellent meal with great service.

-Address: 40 Marsh Wall, London (down the road from our Canary Wharf office!)
+Address: 40 Marsh Wall, Isle of Dogs, London E14 9TP (down the road from our Canary Wharf office!)

 Availability: Fridays, Saturdays, Sundays and Bank Holidays

 Our Bottomless Brunch was a complimentary meal from Bōkan, however all our opinions expressed are our own.
 If you’re looking to book a Bottomless Brunch, it’s recommended to book in advance as the restaurant does fill up very quickly.